Xcaciv/Xcaciv.Cupcake/docs/Xcaciv.Command.Packages.prd.md

   - Removed commands no longer available
   - Success message confirms removal
   - Error if package not found

+### 10.19.
+Configure and persist custom NuGet sources (library-specific)

+- **ID**: PKG-019
+- **Description**: As a power user, I want to configure NuGet sources and have them saved in a library-specific configuration file so that my setup is isolated from global NuGet settings.
+- **Acceptance criteria**:
+  - User can add, remove, list, and set a default source via package commands.
+  - Sources persist to a user-space config file (e.g., `Xcaciv.Command.Packages.config.json`).
+  - Config file contains only non-secret metadata; credentials are never stored in the file.
+  - Environment variables can override file-defined sources.

+### 10.20.
+Set source precedence and default

+- **ID**: PKG-020
+- **Description**: As a power user, I want to define a default source and precedence so that search and install operations use the correct order of sources.
+- **Acceptance criteria**:
+  - Default source is used first; additional sources are used in declared order.
+  - Changing the default updates the config file immediately.
+  - Environment overrides take precedence over file settings.
+  - Operations log which source was used for traceability.

 ### 10.17.
 Discover compatible command packages